rpd-512/backJack/README.md

 # backJack
 A backdoor/RAT code created in python and php that allows full control over a linux based device.....
-(Including webcam)
+(Including webcam and keyboard)